drmikehenry/install-linux/install-linux.md

       yi geeqie

-- MANUAL Run `geeqie` and configure via Edit | Preferences | Preferences:
+- MANUAL Run `geeqie` and configure via Edit | Preferences:

   - Behavior | Delete | check "Use no trash at all".